postfinance/kubenurse/README.md

 ## Deployment
 You can get the Docker image from [Docker Hub](https://hub.docker.com/r/postfinance/kubenurse/).
 The [examples](https://github.com/postfinance/kubenurse/tree/master/examples) directory
-contains YAMLs which can be used to deploy the kubenurse to the kube-system namespace of your cluster.
+contains manifests which can be used to deploy kubenurse to the kube-system namespace of your cluster.

 ### Helm deployment